-KPIs Description Measure KPI 2.a: Number of resources managed and operated Web services available on LifeWatch ERIC web portal, which are fully operational. by LifeWatch ERIC (installations, hardware, software, observatories) Expected performance: On average, 30-50 new services per year, accessed by hundreds of users.
-Workflows executed: 560 Users per VRE: 67 KPI 2.b: Number of publicly available datasets (% of Number of FAIR datasets produced as a percentage of the total number of datasets produced.
-Total: 1,510 datasets (98.34% of them are FAIR compliant) In 2023: 12 new datasets FAIR-compliant data) Expected performance: On a yearly basis, 30-50 new datasets accessed by hundreds of users.
-(30.34% of them are PAIR compliant) III 2023.
-12 New dataSetS
+KPIs Description KPI 2.a: Number of resources managed and operated Web services available on LifeWatch ERIC web portal, which are fully operational. by LifeWatch ERIC (installations, hardware, software, observatories) Expected performance: On average, 30-50 new services per year, accessed by hundreds of users.
+KPI 2.b: Number of publicly available datasets (% of Number of FAIR datasets produced as a percentage of the total number of datasets produced.
+FAIR-compliant data) Expected performance: On a yearly basis, 30-50 new datasets accessed by hundreds of users.